Cyvhee/SemEval2018-Task3/datasets/train/README.md

 ## Training data ##

 In this repository you will find the training data for SemEval-2018 Task 3.
+The training files are provided with preprocessed emoji (i.e. converted to UTF-8 descriptions) and the original emoji (_emoji.txt).

 #### NOTE ####
 Please note that by using the Twitter data you agree to abide